cheng81/Android-Bluetooth-Simulator/README.md

 What you need to do in order to use the simulator instead of the android API, is to change the import from `android.bluetooth` to `dk.itu.android.bluetooth` (and also add the `INTERNET` permission in the android manifest file).

-There are two slight modifies to use the simulator:
+There is a slight modification to the code, in order to use the simulator:

- - call `getSerializableExtra` instead of `getParcelableExtra` to get a `BluetoothDevice` from the discovery intents:

- `BluetoothDevice device = intent.getParcelableExtra(BluetoothDevice.EXTRA_DEVICE);`

- you'll need to call

- `BluetoothDevice device = intent.getSerializableExtra(BluetoothDevice.EXTRA_DEVICE);`

- ..this is just because I didn't had time to look at how the parcel-stuff works.
-If you want, feel free to make the necessary modifications and push a commit ;)

  - call `BluetoothAdapter.SetContext(this);` at some point (the `onCreate` method is fine) in your activity/service.